-- Show students the picture and ask the following questions: How old is she?
-Where is she from?
-What does she like doing in her free time? write down all the suggestions in the part entitled Anna.
+- Show students the picture and ask the following questions.
+Write down all the suggestions in the part entitled Anna.

 - Tell students Anna is going on a day out.
 Again brainstorm ideas, guiding students using the ideas they gave in Anna, for example, if they said she likes going to the park ask them to give concrete ideas such as a park they know and who she went with.
 Again, write down as many ideas as time allows.

 - By now you should have several possible stories on the go.
-Move on to the The end box and continue to ask for ways for the various stories to end, get some ideas but don't write anything in the box.
+Move onto the The end box and ask for ways for the various stories to end.
+Get some ideas but don't write anything in the box.
 The students will have the opportunity to finish the story themselves.

 Stage 2: Think about your audience

 Establish that the aim of a story is to entertain.
 Ask students how they would like to do this.
-Do they want their story to be funny? scary? exciting?
+Do they want their story to be funny, scary, exciting, etc?